hovercat/selex-ngs-prep/README.md

 The workflow localizes and trims off flanking regions, filters the sequences by quality and merges paired-end reads.
 It also provides extensive information about the SELEX experiment's success and the quality of the NGS run.

-FASTA files resulting from *selex-ngs-prep* are required by other SELEX analysis pipelines we developed: Pipe1 Pipe2.
-It can be used as a standalone analysis workflow to gain first insights in the experiment's data though.
+FASTA files resulting from *selex-ngs-prep* are required by other SELEX analysis pipelines we developed, it can be used as a standalone analysis workflow to gain first insights in the experiment's data though.

 ## Prerequisites and Installation
 ### Conda Environment
 A conda-like python environment manager is required.
 The workflow was tested using conda 4.9.0, though any conda-like environment manager should work.

 Info on the installation of conda can be found here: [conda.io](https://docs.conda.io/)

-Packages can be installed into the base environment, which is activated by default.
+New packages can be installed to the base environment, which is activated by default.
-We suggest to create a new environment though to avoid conflicting packages.
+We suggest to create a new environment to avoid conflicting packages.
 #### Optional: Creating a new environment
 Create a new environment in which the required packages will be installed.
 Be sure to always activate this environment before using the workflow, as seen below.